 March is Women’s History Month!
 Celebrate by learning about women’s experiences in America from colonial times to the mid-twentieth century.
-The Library resource North American Women’s Letters and Diaries has observations of history before it became history, when it was current events and outcomes were far from certain.
+The Library resource North American Women’s Letters and Diaries has observations of history before it was history, when it was current events and outcomes were far from certain.
 North American Women’s Letters and Diaries takes lines of writing that had faded or leached through the paper, that were once viewable only as dark, grainy microform images, and brings them to life in print transcriptions.

 The transcripts, and occasionally high quality scans of original manuscripts, convey the immediate experiences of 1,325 women in 150,000 pages of diaries and letters, including more than 7,000 pages of previously unpublished material.
 They not only give insights into events as they occurred, but let researchers into the writer’s world, telling about what people wore, what working conditions were like, what they ate, what they read, how they amused themselves.

 In the drop-down menu under Browse, you can select from a list of 1,325 authors, or 605 sources of material, you can search by dates ranging from 1675 through 1950, or search by historical event, or by a personal event such as “Childbirth” or “Death of a spouse.”

 If you have a particular topic in mind, you can mouse over the Search option, select Letters or Diaries, and enter search parameters.
 For instance, to find something on the 1918 influenza pandemic that killed an estimated three to five percent of the world’s population, simply type “flu” in the search box, and “1918” for the Year Written.
 The search yields 12 hits from three diaries: one an incidental mention in America, and two other very different perspectives on the pandemic in October from Americans in Europe.